Interested in learning more? Request Information

 TOEFL: the institutional code for the University of Pittsburgh is 2927; the department code for Economics is 84.

 MQE is a professional graduate degree program so funding is limited and minimal.
 The exact number and amount depends on class size and budget constraints.
+Students who have graduated from a University of Pittsburgh undergraduate program may be considered for additional funding through the Pitt2Pitt program; please contact the MQE Program Manager Brian Deutsch with questions about this.

 Yes.
 Financial aid has no citizenship requirements, and awards are made to the most promising entering students as determined by the department's admissions committee.